Freethought: Religious tolerance

 In 1889, a statue of Giordano Bruno was erected at the site of his execution, by freethinkers from several countries.

 Unlike most contemporary fraternal orders, Freemasonry did not require its members to follow a specific religious creed.
-This openness allowed men of diverse faiths, including deists, to join local lodges throughout Europe and America in the Enlightenment era allowing Free-thought to flourish.
+This openness allowed men of diverse faiths, including deists, to join local lodges throughout Europe and America in the Enlightenment era allowing Freethought to flourish.
 While utilizing religious imagery and themes, Freemasonry intentionally avoided dogmatic disputes and focused its moral lessons on shared values of virtue, charity, and righteousness thereby allowing its members to think for themselves.

-This religious tolerance attracted Enlightenment thinkers, like Voltaire, who viewed organized religion as upholding oppressive traditional monarchs and hindering free thought.
+This religious tolerance attracted Enlightenment thinkers, like Voltaire, who viewed organized religion as upholding oppressive traditional monarchs and hindering freethought.
 Benjamin Franklin praised Masonic principles of "liberality, tolerance and unity in essentials, leaving each Brother to his own opinions on non-essentials" in his writings.

 Political liberalism

-Many Enlightenment freethinkers perceived established dogmas as oppressing free thought.
+Many Enlightenment freethinkers perceived established dogmas as oppressing freethought.
 Consequently, the secrecy and hierarchical Initiatory structure of Freemasonry alarmed some authoritarian states, concerned it could encourage free and revolutionary ideas.

 However, most Masonic lodges mainly aimed to promote morality, sociability, freedom and philanthropic causes rather than radical politics.
 Values of freethinking, liberty, equality, and opposition to tyranny were also celebrated in Masonic rituals and writings, many rituals have for motto "Liberty, Equality, Fraternity".
 This intellectual spirit likely contributed to many Freemasons supporting independence movements and participating as Founding Fathers of the United States.

 In the 19th and 20th centuries, some authoritarian states were against Freemasonry, suspecting it of encouraging freethinking philosophies and suppressed Masonic lodges and members.

 Pursuit of mastery

-A core goal of Freemasonry's initiatory system is to guide men's intellectual and moral development towards mastery and self enlightenment.
+A core goal of Freemasonry's initiatory system is to guide people's intellectual and moral development towards mastery and self enlightenment.
 Masonic rituals and degrees symbolically depict the passage from an Apprentice to Fellowcraft to Master Mason as a metaphor for independent learning and self-improvement to the goal of becoming a Master of himself, thus a full freethinker.

-Attaining mastery is presented as freeing a man's mind from blind reliance on authorities and dogmas so he can autonomously reason and have educated opinions.
+Attaining mastery is presented as freeing someone's mind from blind reliance on authorities and dogmas so they can autonomously reason and have educated opinions.
 The perfectibility of human nature through education and liberty is a key theme.
 This aligns with freethinkers' views on thinking for oneself using logic and empiricism.

-However, this does not mean that a Freemason cannot follow a dogma rather that as a Free-thinker, the Mason can, if he wants, decide to follow a dogma on his own free will and accord, not because he is told to do so but by his own enlightened choice.
+However, this does not mean that a Freemason cannot follow a dogma rather that as a freethinker, the Mason can, if they want, decide to follow a dogma on their own free will and accord, not because they are told to do so but by their own enlightened choice.